Emergent Continuous Time Crystal in Dissipative Quantum Spin System without Driving: Results

-Unlike PM and FM, which are spatially uniform phases and can exist without dissipation \cite{Phase2013PRL_Lee,sachdev_2011}, SDW and OSC are spatially non-uniform state and alive only under nonequilibrium circumstances.
-For instance, SDW is a spatially modulated stationary state with a period greater than two lattice sites in at least one direction.
-The nonstationary OSC phase spontaneously breaks TTS and emerges inside SDW phase region, remarked with red color in Fig. \ref{fig2}(a).
-Those OSC phases can be further classified using Lyapunov exponent $\lambda$ \cite{,QLE2019chaos}.
-For example, as shown in Fig. \ref{fig2}(b), we present a detailed phase diagram of OSC phases with fixed $J_{y}=1.1$, where the LC and chaos are respectively corresponding to $\lambda=0$ and $\lambda>0$ (find more details in \cite{appendix}).
-In Fig. \ref{fig2}(c-e), we demonstate the different dynamical behaviors of SDW, LC, and chaos phases by projecting the dynamic trajectories of magnetization onto the $y$-$z$ plane of the Bloch sphere.
-The highlighted circle blocks correspond to the initial states $\ket{\psi_{n}(t=0)}=(\ket{\uparrow}+e^{in\pi/9}\ket{\downarrow})/\sqrt{2}$ for the spins with $n=1,4,7$ as labeled in Fig. \ref{fig1}(c).
-The dynamical behaviors of magnetization $\langle\hat{\sigma}^{\alpha=y,z}_{n=1,4,7}\rangle$ illustrates that the stationary SDW phase corresponds to fixed-points, while either LC attractor or chaotic behavior are observed in the nonstationary OSC phase.
-The emergent LCs in the thermodynamic limit represent stable periodic oscillations that spontaneously break the continuous TTS, fulfilling the aforementioned definition of CTC.
+Those OSC steady states can be further classified {into LC and chaos based on} the Lyapunov exponent $\lambda$ \cite{QLE2019chaos}.
+The LC steady states here are CTCs because they are characterized not only by stable periodic oscillations but also by the spontaneous breaking of continuous time-translation symmetry in many-body systems.
+For example, as shown in Fig. \ref{fig2}(b), we present a detailed phase diagram of OSC phases with fixed $J_{y}=1.1$, where the CTC and chaos correspond to $\lambda = 0$ and $\lambda > 0$, respectively (see details in the “Calculation of Lyapunov exponent” subsection in the "METHOD" section).
+In Figs. \ref{fig2}({c-g}), we demonstrate the different dynamical behaviors of FM, PM, SDW, CTC, and chaos phases by projecting the dynamic trajectories of magnetization onto the $y$-$z$ plane of the Bloch sphere.
+The highlighted circular blocks correspond to the initial states $\ket{\psi_{n}(t=0)}=(\ket{\uparrow}+e^{in\pi/9}\ket{\downarrow})/\sqrt{2}$ for the spins with $n=1,~4,~7$ as labeled in Fig. \ref{fig1}(b).
+The dynamical behaviors of magnetization $\langle\hat{\sigma}^{\alpha=y,z}_{n=1,~4,~7}\rangle$ illustrate that the stationary SDW phase corresponds to fixed points, while either LC attractors or chaotic behavior are observed in the nonstationary OSC phase.